a.k.a. Engineering the Perfect Morning Routine

 So check out your gym’s morning group classes to get your day started.
 Or coordinate with your partner to cover the kids’ off-to-school routine while you sneak out to a slightly-later class.
 Or hop on your bike for a sunrise ride (this is my favorite way to start the day in the summer, when temps are coolest then).

 Even if you don’t have a gym membership, a bicycle, or a couple of hours to devote to your workout, you can still squeeze in a little fitness to kick your day off with a burst of energy.
-There are tons of workouts you can do at home, without tons of special equipment.
+There are tons of workouts you can do at home without special equipment.

 Or lace up your walking shoes and take a brisk stroll around your neighborhood.
 Since my gym took away the early-morning spin classes that I used to love, and it’s not yet light or warm enough for early-morning bike rides where I live, I often take a short walk as soon as the girls are on the bus.
 The energy burst gives me a great start to my workday!